imanetag/AD-Project/README.md

 This will start a local development server, and you can access the application in your web browser at [localhost](http://localhost:8501).

 # Usage
-Explore the interactive,user-friendly and interactive platform allowing users to easily load, process, analyze, visualize tabular data and perform analysis testing.
+Explore the user-friendly and interactive platform allowing users to easily load, process, analyze, visualize tabular data and perform analysis testing.

 # Contributors